Sex Link chickens are popular for backyard chicken keepers who want a lot of eggs. A common question is how long do sexlinks lay eggs?

 How To Breed A Flock Of Black Sex Link Chicks?

 Black sex link chickens are also known as Black Stars.
 They are created by crossing a barred hen with a non-barred rooster.

-The most popular breeds of chickens used to produce Black sexlink chickens are Barred Plymouth Rock hens and dual-purpose chickens, such as Cuckoo Maran hens.
-For the rooster, you can use a Ner Hampshire or a Rhode Island Red rooster.
+The most popular breeds that produce Black sexlink chickens have Barred Plymouth Rock hens and dual-purpose chickens, such as Cuckoo Maran hens.
+You can use a New Hampshire or Rhode Island Red rooster for the rooster.